 Reading time: 9:10 min

 We already talked about moving OUT of the UK now it’s time to talk about moving TO London.
-The capital has a population of over 8 million people which makes it a city full of possibilities and options for people of all ages.
+The capital has over 8 million people, which makes it a city full of possibilities and options for people of all ages.
 It’s not an accident that millions of people choose to live there.
-Most of the citizens were not even born in the UK but have chosen to move and remain there.
+Most citizens were not even born in the UK but have chosen to move and remain there.

 Every year hundreds of people choose to move to the big city for various reasons, if you too are thinking of undertaking this huge step, you have come to the right place.
 We will give you all of the information you need about the costs of moving to London, tips to make it easier, and answer the most asked questions.

 As one would expect, life in London is not the cheapest.
 Even if you find a way to relocate to the big city without spending too much money, then you’ll face the reality of how much it costs to live in the metropolitan.
-If you are someone who has never been to the capital more than just for a couple of days or doesn’t have anyone familiar who lives there, then you need to be prepared.
-You must have information about the yields of at least some of the basic expenses and bills you will have to pay and evaluate if you will be able to afford to live there.
-So aside from the removals service cost, here are some costs you should know:
+If you are someone who has never been to the capital more than just for a couple of days or doesn’t have anyone familiar with who lives there, then you need to be prepared.
+You must have information about the yields of at least some of the basic expenses and bills you will have to pay and evaluate if you can afford to live there.
+So aside from the home removals service and its cost, here are some costs you should know:

 |City centre (Monthly)||Outside city centre (Monthly)|

 Most people who move to London alone resign to flat sharing, where you rent an apartment with someone else, usually a stranger, and you can only use one bedroom of an entire apartment.
-The price for one bedroom when flat sharing is approximately £700+ a month.
+The price for a one-bedroom when flat-sharing is approximately £700+ a month.

-Not only the rental prices but also the cost of buying a house in London are among the highest not in the UK alone, but in the world.
-It is almost impossible to buy a house in London as the prices are between £5,000 per square metre outside of the centre and start from £10,000/sq.metre in the centre.
+The rental prices and the cost of buying a house in London are among the highest, not in the UK alone, but in the world.
+It is almost impossible to buy a house in London as the prices are between £5,000 per square metre outside the centre and start from £10,000/sq.metre in the centre.